LightBoy01/ai-job-spot/README.md

 ## Key Features

+*   **Post a Job Feature:** Allows users to submit job postings, integrated with secure payment processing via Paddle.
+*   **Rich Text Editor:** Provides a rich text editing experience for job descriptions and article content, enhancing user and admin content creation.
 *   **Static Site Generation (SSG) with ISR:** Public-facing pages are statically generated for maximum performance and SEO, with Incremental Static Regeneration to keep content fresh.
 *   **Secure Admin Panel:** A full-featured admin dashboard with CRUD functionality for jobs and articles.
 *   **Role-Based Access Control (RBAC):** Firestore rules and API middleware ensure only authenticated admins can perform write operations.
-*   **XSS Protection:** All user-generated content is sanitized on the server-side to prevent Cross-Site Scripting attacks.
+*   **Comprehensive XSS Protection:** All user-generated and admin-generated content (including rich text HTML) is rigorously sanitized on the server-side to prevent Cross-Site Scripting attacks.
 *   **Dynamic Sitemap:** A `sitemap.xml` is dynamically generated for optimal search engine crawling.

 ## Local Development Setup